mnemosyne1/warsaw_bus/README.md

 Run the [script](analiser_speed.py) giving it a .csv file with locations, see the results
 ### Punctuality
 Run the [script](analiser_time.py) giving it a .csv file with locations.
-It silently assumes that in a directory it's called in there is a file called timetable_coords.csv – normally produced by [stopinfocombiner.py](stopinfocombiner.py)
+It silently assumes that in a directory it's called in there is a file called timetable_coords.csv – usually produced by [stopinfocombiner.py](stopinfocombiner.py)
 ### Other
 For now – none.
 But probably coming soon